 The node finds peers by querying DNS using DNS Seeds.
 DNS seeds are DNS servers providing a list of Bitcoin nodes.
 The provided list may be a static list of IP addresses of Bitcoin listening nodes, or they may be a random subset from the comprehensive list collected by a crawler or long-running Bitcoin node once one or more connections are established.
 The new node will send addr message containing its IP to neighbors.
 The neighbor nodes forward this addr message to their neighbors.
 This makes sure that the overall network knows the node.
 After bootstrapping, a node will remember its successful peer connection, so if the node has to restart for whatever reason, it can reestablish the connection to those peers.
 However, if the nodes don't respond to rebuilding the connection, the restarted node may again use DNS seeds.

 Instead of automatically discovering and connecting to peers, the node setter may choose to connect to a selected IP address.
-For that user to provide connect = <IP Address> option.
-But then the note will abandon the automatic process of connecting.
+For that user to provide connect =

 If the connection of a node is traffic less, nodes communicate periodically to maintain the connection.
 So, if a node has not communicated on a connection for more than 90 minutes, it is assumed to be disconnected, and a new peer will be sought to take its place.
 Thus the network increases and decreases without any central control point.